-One of the most common things I hear from the couples who come to me for help is that they want to communicate better.
+One of the most common things I hear from couples who come to me for help is that they want to communicate better.
 When I explore a little deeper, I'm told what they really want is to stop fighting.
 At the heart of this problem is that one, or both, of the partners gets emotionally upset.
 This upset often is expressed as anger.
-So what I'm really being asked to help them with is how to control anger.
+So what I'm really being asked to help them with is how to control anger and have effective communication.

 The most important thing you have to realize is that when you are emotionally upset, you cannot have a conversation; you can only have a fight.
 The reason is because you cannot take in any more information.
 All of your senses are flooded.
 When you are experiencing anger, you are about as easy to deal with as a child having a temper tantrum.
 The best option is to leave you alone and let you calm down.

 The first step in the process of learning to keep things from getting out of control is to tap into what your body is trying to tell you.
 Every one of us has a physiological warning that tells us we are on the way to losing control.
 It could be tension in our shoulders or our jaw.
 It could be an unpleasant feeling in our stomach or our faces feeling flushed.
 Whatever yours is, you can learn to get familiar with it and pay attention to when it gets triggered.
 Your goal is to catch yourself a nanosecond before you hit your point of no return.

 The second step in learning to control your anger is similar.
 It is to get in touch with what emotions you feel and when you feel them.
 You do this by taking your emotional temperature several times a day over many days.
 It's a simple process of rating your emotional reactivity on a scale of 1 to 10 with 1 being completely calm and at peace, and 10 being someone is going out the second story window and you don't know who.
 If you rate yourself a 6 or above, make note of what is happening that is creating your distress.
 Also, identify and practice techniques that help calm you down and get yourself under control.